WWGC- Change Powered by Women Empowered by Families

 Who will YOU make peace with?

-Our Summer Global Youth Leadership under Lead to Empower Institute will be in alliance with banks and corporate diversity Initiatives.
-We are happy to announce that we will be launching our first Financial Leadership and Diversity Youth Empowerment Program in 2014.
+Our Summer Global Youth Leadership under Lead to Empower Institute have been in alliance with banks, businesses, and corporate diversity Initiatives.
+We are happy to announce that we will be launching our first Financial Leadership and Diversity Youth Empowerment Program in late 2015-2016 in NY.

 Our projects aim to create a sustainable cycle of empowerment.
 We support organizations leading women’s initiatives, from local grassroots groups to international agencies, by providing our expertise and offering a strategic approach in creating collaborative ventures.
 World Women Global Council believes in building talent capacities and reaching out to members of the community, corporate sector, and academia who share a commitment to the power of giving back at local, national, and global levels.